 is an action taken by the department to temporarily revoke a nursing home license in accordance with RCW 18.51.060

-means an individual, partnership, corporation, or other legal entity licensed to operate a nursing home.
-"Licensed practical nurse"
+"Licensee" means an individual, partnership, corporation, or other legal entity licensed to operate a nursing home.

-means an individual licensed to practice as a licensed practical nurse under chapter 18.79
+means an individual licensed to practice practical nursing under chapter 18.79

 as used in this chapter means any employee of a nursing home, any health care provider subject to chapter 18.130